Hypersequent/hqid7/README.md

-# Hypersequent's UUID7
+# hqid7

 This is a Go library for generating UUIDv7 based on [RFC 9562](https://www.rfc-editor.org/rfc/rfc9562.html) — the new UUID specification published in May 2024.

+> **Note:** This package was previously known as **Hypersequent's UUID7**, but was renamed to **hqid7** to avoid confusion with the official UUID7 standard released in RFC 9562.

 This library also implements a custom string encoding for UUIDv7, which is lexicographically sortable.
 This string encoding is not defined in RFC 9562 and is based on the Base58 encoding used in Bitcoin.

 To make string representation visually more distinguishable from other UUIDs, there is a dash `_` character